-"Court Gown" is one of those broad categories used to differentiate clothing in the SCA.
+"Court Gown" or "Court Garb" is one of those broad categories used to differentiate clothing in the SCA.
 Generally speaking, 'court' garments are the somewhat more spectacular clothes worn for high end events such as balls and Royal courts etc. In my case, they are also worn on those occasions where the venue has enough room for costumes with big skirts and trains.
 Or, when I have a new one to show off.
 Or, when I feel like it...

 The vast majority of these garments date from before my first Spanish style gown.

 1570s French Rounde Gowne

 Completed: July 2006, for Midwinter Coronation

 Inspiration: The gown is based on a large number of French images from around the 1570s.
 Where I lacked details I turned to Patterns of Fashion and English portraits showing French style gowns.